Get ready for a journey of discovery, with a Bachelor of Science - Pathway to Teaching (Primary/ Secondary) at Western.

 Get a taste of what it’s like to work in the real world, with field-day visits throughout your degree.

-Depending on your units, you could qualify to be a member of the Australian Mathematical Society, the Statistical Board of Australia, the Australian Society for Microbiology, Environmental Health Australia, the list goes on.
+Depending on your subjects, you could qualify to be a member of the Australian Society for Microbiology and Environmental Health Australia, the list goes on.

 Top 4 in Australia for THE Impact Rankings on Quality Education

 Western is ranked 16th globally for Impact in Quality Education.
 The Times Higher Education Impact Rankings are based on performance against the 17 Sustainable Development Goals.
 Goal # 4 is Quality Education and measures universities’ contribution to early years and lifelong learning, their pedagogy, research and their commitment to inclusive education.

 Our program structure is outlined in our handbook.
 Here you can view all of the subjects you will be studying.